 When Should You File?

-File Form 1040EZ by April 17, 2012.
-(The due date is April 17, instead of April 15, because April 15 is a Sunday and April 16 is the Emancipation Day holiday in the District of Columbia).
+File Form 1040EZ by April 15, 2013.
 If you file after this date, you may have to pay interest and penalties.
-See What if You Cannot File on Time? in Section 4, later for information on how to get more time to file.
+See What if You Cannot File on Time? in Section 4, later, for information on how to get more time to file.
 There is also information about interest and penalties.

-If you were serving in, or in support of, the U.S. Armed Forces in a designated combat zone or a contingency operation, you can file later.
+If you were serving in, or in support of, the U.S. Armed Forces in a designated combat zone or contingency operation, you may be able to file later.
 See Pub.
 3 for details.

 Checklist for Using Form 1040EZ